 1/4 cup each of dried apple pieces

 1/4 teaspoon pepper

 *Lighter dressing: sub 1/2 cup olive oil & 1/4 cup apple cider vinegar for top 2 ingredients

 The other day I was scrolling through WordPress Reader, looking at posts of blogs I follow, when a "suggested" one popped up.
 It was actually a political rant from England, but it mentioned a dessert I'd never heard of before: Hello to the Queen.
 The narrative suggested that it was well known so I Googled it.
 It turns out it's a dish that served in the touristy places where backpackers in India hang out.
-I searched a bit and found it mentioned in a handful of blogs such as Salad Days.
+I searched a bit and found it mentioned in a handful of blogs.
 The consensus seemed to be that once a guy from Israel asked for all the ingredients in this sundae - only in huge amounts.
 He put it all together and gave it a grand name.
 Other travelers thought it looked pretty good and so it became a common request along the hiking circuit in India.
 As far as I could tell it always has a base of a broken up Digestive brand biscuit or a graham cracker square, followed by warm chocolate sauce, caramelized bananas, vanilla ice cream, and finished with whipped cream.
 I read that some include chocolate chips, nuts, and even marshmallows - so I think anything goes.
 It's so easy kids can make it if an adult helped them with the caramelized bananas.
 Below is a no frills recipe for caramelizing the bananas as well as the steps in assembling this super easy glorified banana split.